veersingh9540/C-programs/README.md

 # C-programs
 C programs question sloved
-solutions of some complex qustions in c programming
+solutions of some complex questions in c programming